Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

 For example, if the Minimum Worker Nodes is 2 and the and the Maximum Worker Nodes is 10, and you set the Spot Instances Percentage to 50, the resulting cluster will have, at any given time:

-- A minimum of 3 nodes: the Master Node plus the Minimum Worker Nodes, all of them On-Demand instances (the core nodes).
+- A minimum of 3 nodes: the Coordinator Node plus the Minimum Worker Nodes, all of them On-Demand instances (the core nodes).

 - (Usually) a maximum of 11 nodes, of which up to 4 (50% of the difference between 2 and 10) will be Spot instances, and the remainder On-Demand instances.
 (The cluster size can occasionally rise above the maximum for brief periods while the cluster is autoscaling.)